Magistrate Reinholz

 Imperial law is purely in-character - it is part of the setting and breaking the law naturally leads to in-character consequences, such as pursuit by the militia and a potential trial.
 The legal system is designed to make some activities - like murder - dangerous - to try to build the sense of a functioning society, but that doesn't mean that those activities fall outside the out-of-character purview of the game.

 However Empire also has a set of out-of-character rules for conduct that describe how players are expected to behave at events.
-These rules are categorically not part of Imperial law, because they are out-of-character - for example in-character racism (hating orcs or briars) is perfectly acceptable in Empire, is encouraged in the game and is not illegal.
-Out-of-character discrimination against members of real world minority groups is not permitted - players who witness a breach of the out-of-character game rules should refer the matter to Profound Decisions, the incident will be dealt with out-of-character means, not via the militia and the magistrates.
+These rules are categorically not part of Imperial law, because they are out-of-character - for example in-character bigotry (such as hating Highborn or despising the Dawnish) is perfectly acceptable in Empire, is encouraged in the game and is not illegal.
+Out-of-character discrimination against members of real-world minority groups is not permitted - players who witness a breach of the out-of-character game rules should refer the matter to Profound Decisions, the incident will be dealt with out-of-character means, not via the militia and the magistrates.

 Further Reading